 - Through discussions with parents at Parents Evening – our SENDCo is available to talk to parents of children who are on the SEND register and review their targets

 - All of our extra-curricular activities and school visits are available to all our children, including our before-and after-school clubs.

-- All children are encouraged to go on our residential trip to the Pioneer Centre.
-All children are encouraged to take part in sports day,
+- All children are encouraged to go on any educational visits or residential trips.
+All children are encouraged to take part in sports day.

 - School plays, exhibitions and workshops.